 Claire Bradbury

-Don't hesitate to reach out, I don't bite(:
+Don’t hesitate to reach out and connect!

 I've been to all of the Canadian provinces.
 Forget Ontario — these are the 3 you really must visit.